-Whether you’re a born and bred local or visiting the North for the day, here are five of the best places to spend your money, fill your belly and wet your whistle.
-This list is updated each month, so keep checking back for the latest and greatest places to eat and drink.
+So, whether you’re a born and bred local or visiting the North for the day, here are five of the best places to spend your money, fill your belly and drink til you can drink no more.
+Check back next month for the latest and greatest places to eat and drink in the North.

 Here are our picks

 Ham and Friends, Grand Arcade, Leeds, LS1 6PG - Visit now

 A trip to Ham & Friends means plate after plate of pleasure, and the staff are well aware of this, treating the menu like we’re sharing a fantastic secret.
 The restaurant name is no misnomer.
 Recent years has seen Leeds take a rapid rise up the UK foodchain, and it’s in no small part to the team behind Ham & Friends and its sister restaurant.
 If you care about the UK’s best dining it isn’t simply worth a visit, it’s vital.